ethaeral/ChatGQT/_posts/2023-04-17-Machine-Learning-Overview.md

 A state of recommendation system in which  user behavior is reinforced by the recommendations themselves.
 ### Shilling Attack
 A type of attack on a recommendation system in which users manipulate the recommendations by inflating or defalting the positve interactions for their own or competing items
+### Candidate Generator
+A system which outputs the candidates to be ranked.
+This is sometimes referred to as retrieving the top-k
+### Embedding Space
+The n-dimensional space where embeddings exist.
+Typeically, the emebedding space can be used to generate the top-k candidates by the using the k-nearest neighbors algorithm
+### Cosine Similarity
+A smiliarity metric which is equal to the cosine of the angle between two inputs in some embedding space
+### Linear Activation
+A symmetric activation function which assigns the output as the value of the input
+### Normalized Discounted Cumulative Gain
+An information retrieval metric which assigns a value of a particular ranking based on each item's position relevance
+### Mean Average Precision
+A binary ranking metric which takes into account the relevance of ranked items with regards to their position
+### Mean Reciprocal Rank
+A binary ranking metric which takes into account the first spot in a ranking which contains a relevant item
+### Shrinkage
+A learning rate for gradient boosted trees
+### Side Features
+Features in addition to item and user embeddings.
+This can include properties of items and users
+### Implicit Relevance Feedback
+Feedback obtained from user behavior as opposed to surveying the user
+### Presentation and Trust Bias
+Biases found within ranking which arise from the placement of items within a ranking